spencerfolk/spencerfolk.github.io/_projects/project_prop_wake_visualization.md

     Time-averaged velocity data along the axial and radial axes of a 50mm propeller at different operating speeds.
 </div>

-We knew from flight testing that the propellers were spinning at upwards of 20,000 rpm in hover, but due to hardware limitations we couldn't visualize the wakes at that speed, much less extract velocimetry data.
+We knew from flight testing that the propellers were spinning at upwards of 20,000 rpm in hover, but due to hardware limitations we couldn't visualize the wakes at that speed, much less extract any useful velocimetry data.
 So ultimately, we decided to pivot.
-Nevertheless, I am extremely satisfied with the visualizations we were able to come up with especially given the budget and resources available to us at the time!
+Nevertheless, I am extremely satisfied with the visualizations we were able to come up with, especially given the budget and resources available to us at the time!